iamkirankumaryadav/GenAI/README.md

 ### **Generative AI**
 - An AI technology that can create new content in text, image, music, and video forms.
 - Businesses are exceptionally excited by the possibilities of specialized generative AI models,
-- because they can be trained in an organization's corporate data and they can collaborate with research and advanced analytics teams to boost productivity.
+- They can be trained in an organization's corporate data and they can collaborate with research and advanced analytics teams to boost productivity.
 - The best thing is their ability to write human-like text and extract complex ideas synthesized from the vast volume of information on which they are trained.
 - The powerhouse behind creating entirely new data, like text formats, images, music, or even code.
-- Innovations in GenAI are accelerating at a breathtakingly fast speed as businesses all over the world experiment with it.
+- Innovations in GenAI are accelerating at a breathtakingly fast speed as businesses worldwide experiment with it.
 - GenAI has launched a new era in technology, that promises both greater productivity and new ways to solve business problems.

 ### **Machine Learning**